Welcome to Irreverent Gent !

 It’s Hard Out There for a Gent

-From movies and TV to books and even the news, most forms of media would have you believe that men are “supposed” to be extroverts who act without thinking: outgoing, gregarious thrill-seekers who are always on the move in search of action and adventure.
+From movies and TV to books and even the news, most forms of media would have you believe that men are “supposed” to be extroverts who act without thinking: outgoing, gregarious thrill-seekers who are always on the go in search of action and adventure.

 There’s got to be a way to be a strong, self-confident man while still being pensive and reflective, right? (spoiler alert: yep! keep reading.)